 - Features a 5-way grip system and ankle cuffs, to fully work your entire body from a variety of angles.

 - Requires an area of 96cm(L) x 77cm(W) x 82cm(H) while in use.

-- Can be used for both resistance and aerobic training
+- Dual purposed to provide both resistance and aerobic training

 One of the most well-rounded options in the Bowflex catalog, providing a little bit of everything for all users.
 The Blaze offers a great full-body workout with over 60 exercise variations available.

 Another great feature of the Blaze is that it can also be used to improve your cardiovascular fitness as it can be easily converted into a rowing machine.
 It comes with Power Rod resistance technology that can produce 210lbs (95.2kg) of resistance.
-If this is too little for you then you also have the option to upgrade the capacity of the unit up to 410lbs (185.9kg) which is pretty good.
+If this is too little for you, you also can upgrade the unit’s capacity up to 410lbs (185.9kg), which is pretty good.